LiuTed/gym-TD/gym_TD/envs/README.md

         - Cause damage.
         - Remove the enemy and record reward if killed.
     - For each living enemy:
-        - Move `speed` steps towards the base point.
+        - Move `speed` blocks towards the base point.
         - Remove the enemy and record penalty if reached the base point.
     - Increase the costs.